Highlights of the Tour du Mont Blanc in Huts8 Days & 7 Nights 4.9 Read 13 reviews

-The route then follows then continues via the Col des Posettes and Aiguillette des Posettes, with wonderful views throughout, before descending into the Chamonix Valley at Montroc.
+The route then continues via the Col des Posettes and Aiguillette des Posettes, with wonderful views throughout, before descending into the Chamonix Valley at Montroc.
 Here you catch the train or local bus to Chamonix.

 Chamonix is the centre of mountaineering in the French Alps and always a hive of activity.
 The perfect place to celebrate the end of your walk around Mont Blanc.

 Ascent/Descent: 1100m/1200 m